ds4dm/ml4co-competition-hidden/EVALUATION.md

 cd /project/def-sponsor00/ml4co-competition
 ```

-Before doing anything, copy the existing submissions (all folders in
+Before doing anything, make sure that the previous evaluations
+have been cleaned up, and the submissions evaluated in the previous round
-`submissions/` except `_old_results`, `_archives` and `baselines`) into a new folder
+(the three folders `primal`, `dual` and `config`) have been placed into a folder
-under `submissions/_old_results/MONTH_DAY` corresponding to the last time
+under `submissions/_previous_rounds/MONTH_DAY` corresponding to the last time
 the leaderboard was updated.
 You can find that information on the
 [leaderboard page](https://www.ecole.ai/2021/ml4co-competition/#leaderboard).

 Submissions are received in the email box
 `ml4co.competition@gmail.com`.
 To keep things manageable at the moment only
-two persons have access the email box: Maxime and Justin.
+three persons have access the email box: Maxime, Justin and Lara.
 Reach out to them
 to collect the submission files to be evaluated.

 **Important**: keep track of everything you do (teams collected, teams evaluated etc.)
 in the [google spreadsheet](https://docs.google.com/spreadsheets/d/1YrKlKggEoBzH3WNRglUyPgFDAZEoZDBcbED-cV2WtHU/edit?usp=sharing)
 under the _Teams_ tab.

-Download the submission of the team you want to evaluate on your local
+Download the submissions of the teams you want to evaluate on your local
 machine.
 Note also the additional information that participants are
 supposed to send along with their submission.
 For example:
 ```